VincentVanlaer/mesa-school-labs/content/wednesday/bonus-2.md

 ## Wednesday Extra Bonus Task Lab 2: Upsilon Sagittarii

-Upsilon Sagittarii is a hydrogen deficient binary that has been suggested to be in its second stage of mass transfer after the primary has expanded to become a helium supergiant following core helium exhaustion.
+Upsilon Sagittarii is a binary system with a hydrogen primary star.
+It has has been suggested that this system is in  its second stage of mass transfer after the primary has expanded to become a helium supergiant following core helium exhaustion.
 [Gilkis & Shenar 2022](https://ui.adsabs.harvard.edu/abs/2023MNRAS.518.3541G/abstract) have identified the progenitor of this system to be a $5 M_{\odot}$ star with a $3.125 M_{\odot}$ companion and an initial orbital period of 8.4 days.

-Like in Task 1.1. you will modify `src/run_binary_extras.f90` to capture the simulation at values as determined from the observations of the binary system.
-Because the track is rather complicated, as can be seen in the figure below, we will slowly build up to finding the right combination of stopping criteria to match the models with the system.
-Remember to recompile the code every time you change something in the `src/run_binary_extras.f90` with (`./clean && ./mk`) and run your new model! (`./rn`).
+The evolutionary track based on these parameters as well as the observations are shown in Figure 1.
+The observational parameters are given in Table 1, which has been adapted from [Gilkis & Shenar 2022](https://ui.adsabs.harvard.edu/abs/2023MNRAS.518.3541G/abstract)..

 ![image](/wednesday/UpsSagHRD1.png)

-**Fig. 2**: The HR diagram of the best fitting model from the paper along with the data points from the observations.
+**Fig. 1**: The HR diagram of the best fitting model from the paper along with the data points from the observations.

-The stellar parameters can be found in this table, which has been adapted from Table 1 of [Gilkis & Shenar 2022](https://ui.adsabs.harvard.edu/abs/2023MNRAS.518.3541G/abstract).
 | Parameter       | Value       |
 | -----------     | ----------- |
 | $T_{eff,1}[kK]$      | $10\pm1$       |
 | $T_{eff,2}[kK]$      | $23\pm2$        |
 | $logL_{1}[L_{\odot}]$    | $3.67\pm0.15$       |
 | $logL_{2}[L_{\odot}]$    | $3.1\pm0.2$        |

+**Table 1**: The HR diagram of the best fitting model from the paper along with the data points from the observations.

+Like in Task 1.1 of Lab 2, the aim of this mini-lab is to capture the simulations as determined from the observations of the binary system by using the `src/run_binary_extras.f90`.
+Because the track is rather complicated, as can be seen in the figure below, we will slowly build up to finding the right combination of stopping criteria to match the models with the system.
+Remember to recompile the code every time you change something in the `src/run_binary_extras.f90` with (`./clean && ./mk`) and run your new model! (`./rn`).

 #### Extra Bonus Task 1
 In this task, you will try to capture the point where the simulation agrees with the observational data with only one stopping criterion, the effective temperature.
 Because the Roche-lobe overflow phase is computationally heavy for this particular system, the run will start shortly after, at the red dot in the HRD presented above.
 The saved model files are in 'Load', and you will need to adjust the path to the files in `inlist1` and `inlist2`.
 Besides this change, you won't have to change anything else in the various inlist-files, we will work with the `run_binary_extras.f90` exclusively.
 To make sure the models do not run too long, there is a maximum amount of models implemented in the `inlist_star`.
 To see if all runs well, compile (`./clean && ./mk`) and run your new model (`./rn`)!
 This is only to check if we set all the controls correctly, so kill the run after a few timesteps using `Ctrl C`.